So as I said last week, I was in a blog slump.

 I saw this adorable piece of artwork and pinned it to my board just last week:

 The hubs and I never really had "a song" the first three years we were dating.
-There was never any music playing when big events happened so nothing to pinpoint a song for us that represented our relationship...which is pretty ironic considering how much we both love music.
+There was never any music playing when big events happened so nothing to pinpoint a song for us that represented our relationship which is pretty ironic considering how much we both love music.
 But after a tumultuous third year of dating (which included breaking up once (him), getting engaged, then breaking up again (me)) we found "our song" playing on the radio one summer day.
-To make a long story short (if you don't know the background), the hubs and I dated briefly when we were 23, broke up, made up and became friends (he was even at my first wedding) and then dated nine years later when I was again single and were a couple for almost four years when we got married five years ago.
-Whew...did ya get all that??
-Anyway, this "song" was playing on the radio: (turn off the playlist player at the bottom of the blog page if you want to listen)
+To make a long story short, my husband and I dated briefly when we were 23, broke up, made up and became friends (he was even at my first wedding) and then dated nine years later when I was again single and were a couple for almost four years when we got married five years ago.

 And we knew this was our song.